Princess Amelia of the United Kingdom: Illness and death

-In 1798, Princess Amelia developed a pain in the joint of her knee and was sent to the large seaside town of Worthing for recovery.
+In 1798, Amelia developed a pain in the joint of her knee and was sent to the large seaside town of Worthing for recovery.
 She wrote to her father, "Certainly the vapour and warm sea bath are of use and therefore I hope that I shall be able to assure you that I am better."
-The following year, Amelia temporarily recovered enough to join her family at Weymouth, where she doted upon her niece Princess Charlotte of Wales.
+The following year, Amelia temporarily recovered enough to join her family at Weymouth, where she doted upon her 3 year-old niece Princess Charlotte of Wales.
 Throughout her life, Amelia was often in poor health; at the age of fifteen, she started to suffer the early symptoms of what turned out to be tuberculosis.

 In 1801, the princess was sent for a seaside cure at Weymouth to improve her health.
 Among those staying with her was the Hon.
 Charles FitzRoy, an equerry 21 years older than she, and the son of Charles FitzRoy, 1st Baron Southampton.
 Amelia fell in love with the equerry, desiring to marry him.
 The Queen was told of the affair by a servant but turned a blind eye.
 It was hoped that such discretion would prevent the King from discovering the liaison, which may have risked sending him into one of the bouts of mental illness to which he was becoming increasingly prone.
 Though she never gave up hope of marrying him, Amelia knew she could not legally marry FitzRoy due to the provisions of the Royal Marriages Act passed by her father's Parliament (at least until she reached the age of 25, after which she could receive permission by the assent of the Privy Council).
-She would later tell her brother Frederick that she considered herself to be married, taking the initials A. F. R. (Amelia FitzRoy).

-In 1808, Amelia had a severe attack of measles and the depressing atmosphere at home with her mother in Windsor made her even more miserable.
+She would later tell her brother Frederick that she considered herself to be married, taking the initials A. F. R. (Amelia FitzRoy).In 1808, Amelia had a severe attack of measles and the depressing atmosphere at home with her mother in Windsor made her even more miserable.
 The anxious King George decided to send Amelia to Weymouth, accompanied by her sister Mary.
 Her health was improved only a little, but she found comfort in quietly resting.
 In 1809, she could occasionally take short walks in the garden.
 This improvement was temporary, and in August 1810 her sufferings grew sharper, while in October of that year she was seized with St. Anthony's fire (erysipelas), which cut off all hope and confined her to her bed on the 25th.
 The king summoned his daughter's physicians to him at seven o'clock every morning and three or four other times during the day, questioning them minutely as to her condition.
 She lingered a few days more, waited upon to the last by her favourite and devoted sister, Mary.
-Her death occurred at 12:00pm on the same day as her brother Edward's birthday, 2 November.
+Her death occurred at 12:00pm on 2 November, her brother Edward's 43rd birthday.